news.library.ualberta.ca

 Fear not!
 Your University of Alberta Library has got your back!

-The first thing you can do is stop by the ONEcard office to get your Alumni card, which will also act as your library card.
-Your Alumni library access allows you to borrow up to 30 books, periodicals, or other specialized materials from any of our U of A libraries.
+First, stop by the ONEcard office to get your Alumni card.
+Next, bring your Alumni ONEcard to any of our U of A library locations for us to activate it as your new borrowing card!
+Your Alumni library access allows you to borrow up to 30 books, periodicals, or other specialized materials from any our U of A library locations and NEOS Consortium partners.
 Additionally, your Alumni ONEcard will score you some other great perks.

-Join us on-campus to do your research and pick up a temporary CCID so that you can dive into our full suite of electronic databases.
-If you’re an armchair academic and would like to search databases from your couch, sign up to access our Alumni e-resources or check out open access sources such as ERA or the Directory of Open Access Journals.
+Join us on-campus to do your research and pick up a Library Network Access ID at a service desk (using your photo ID or a current Alumni ONEcard) so that you can dive into most of electronic databases.
+Please note: there is a subset of databases that are restricted to current students, staff and faculty only.
+If you’re an armchair academic and would like to search these databases from your couch, sign up to access our Alumni e-resources or check out open access sources such as ERA or the Directory of Open Access Journals.

 Love us on the blog?
 Chances are, you’ll love us on social media!
 Follow us, @uofalibrary, on Instagram & Twitter!